kahnvex/slugnet/docs/_sources/layers.rst.txt

 .. rst-class:: caption

-   **Figure 2:** A configuration of dropout between two hidden layers of a neural network.
+   **Figure 2:** A dropout layer between two hidden layers of a neural network.
 Note the nodes :math:`h_2^{(1)}` and :math:`h_5^{(1)}` are both excluded from the current subnetwork via dropout units :math:`d_2` and :math:`d_5`.
-On the next feedforward operation, a new subnetwork will be generated.
+On the next feedforward operation, a new subnetwork will be randomly generated with each unit in the first layer being exluded from the subnetwork with probability :math:`p`.

 .. autoclass:: slugnet.layers.Dropout
    :show-inheritance: